-S-CCATE (School Compassionate Culture Analytical Tool for Educators) is a cutting edge, 21st century social emotional learning tool that helps educators vision, plan, and monitor progress toward the implementation of compassionate, trauma-informed practices in classrooms.
-The tool, a brief, validated assessment to be completed by teachers and other school personnel, is uniquely designed to guide teams of educators and whole school communities through the process of transformational change.
+S-CCATE (School Compassionate Culture Analytical Tool for Educators) is a cutting edge, social emotional learning tool that helps educators vision, plan, and monitor progress toward the implementation of compassionate, trauma-informed practices in classrooms.
+Our brief, validated assessment, to be completed by teachers and other school personnel, is uniquely designed to help teams of educators and whole school communities address trauma, alleviate stress, and uplift students and staff.
+Data from S-CCATE can be used to show progress in becoming a trauma-informed school and improvements in school culture and social emotional learning.

 • Helps to interpret results of social emotional learning, identify strengths and needs, and plan professional development and interventions.